 Without any delay we jumped into the water while Umapathi got busy preparing lunch for us.
 We sat under the falls and played on water for for an hour.
 Came out of the water refreshed and hungry.
 Delicious pulav was waiting for us.
 Lunch & a short break/nap.
 We were back on the track by 1.45PM.
 Climbing up the cliff was easier, but progress was slow.
 Reason heavy stomach, tired legs, sleepy eyes.
 We climbed lugging our backpacks.
 Took us just 40 minutes to be back at Dabbe mane.

 By the time we reached Dabbe house, we had another bath with sweat.
 And from then onwards the race began, us and the time.
 Last bus from the main road, Hosagadde to Kargal was at 3.45PM.
 Missing that bus meant complete change of plans in return journey.
 By camera went inside my backpack as there was no time to stop & take picture.
 We dragged our legs as fast as possible.
 We walked through grass lands, paddy fields, along small canals, through sholas.
 With just stopping for water at a village, we reached Hosagadde in time.
 Within 2 minutes the bus came honking down the road.

 Bus was almost empty and we could have got seats also.
 But we needed fresh air and chose bus top instead.
 Hosagadde to Kargal was a breeze.
 At Kargal, Srik & I got down as we had a day off next day and plans of roaming around Jog falls.
-Rest of the gang continued to Sagar and then to Bangalore.
-Both of us reached my relatives’ house near Kargal by 5.30.
+While rest of the gang continued to Sagara and then to Bangalore, we both reached my relatives’ house near Kargal by 5.30.